SSWConsulting/SSW.Rules.Content/rules/do-you-catch-and-re-throw-exceptions-properly/rule.md

 catch (SomeException ex) { someMethod(); throw ex; }
 ```
 ::: bad
 Bad Example - Never re-throw exceptions by passing the original exception object.
-Wrap the exception or use throw; instead.
+Wrap the exception or use throw.
 :::

+The "Throw(ex)" method resets the stack trace, causing the error to appear as if it originated from the line where "Throw(ex)" is used.

 ```cs
 catch (SomeException)